Chernobyl disaster: Fire containment

-The immediate priority was to extinguish fires on the roof of the station and the area around the building containing Reactor No. 4 to protect No. 3 and keep its core cooling systems intact.
+The immediate priority was to extinguish fires on the roof of the station and the area around the building containing Reactor No. 4 to protect No. 3.
 The fires were extinguished by 5:00, but many firefighters received high doses of radiation.
-The fire inside reactor No. 4 continued to burn until 10 May 1986; it is possible that well over half of the graphite burned out.
+The fire inside Reactor No. 4 continued to burn until 10 May 1986; it is possible that well over half of the graphite burned out.

 It was thought by some that the core fire was extinguished by a combined effort of helicopters dropping more than 5000 t of sand, lead, clay, and neutron-absorbing boron onto the burning reactor.
 It is now known that virtually none of these materials reached the core.
 Historians estimate that about 600 Soviet pilots risked dangerous levels of radiation to fly the thousands of flights needed to cover reactor No. 4 in this attempt to seal off radiation.

-From eyewitness accounts of the firefighters involved before they died (as reported on the CBC television series Witness), one described his experience of the radiation as "tasting like metal", and feeling a sensation similar to that of pins and needles all over his face.
+From eyewitness accounts of the firefighters involved before they died, one described his experience of the radiation as "tasting like metal", and feeling a sensation similar to pins and needles all over his face.
 This is consistent with the description given by Louis Slotin, a Manhattan Project physicist who died days after a fatal radiation overdose from a criticality accident.

-The explosion and fire threw hot particles of the nuclear fuel and also far more dangerous fission products (radioactive isotopes such as caesium-137, iodine-131, strontium-90, and other radionuclides) into the air.
-The residents of the surrounding area observed the radioactive cloud on the night of the explosion.
+The explosion and fire threw hot particles of the nuclear fuel and more dangerous fission products into the air.
+Residents of the surrounding area observed the radioactive cloud on the night of the explosion.